 - Program: Provide an arrangement for continuing dialog about land use planning and regulation issues and boundary issues among local governments, and between local governments and Kenosha County.
-The MJAC and Kenosha County Council of Governments are existing multi-jurisdictional groups that may provide the organizational setting for such discussions. - •• Program: If requested by local governments, Kenosha County will provide technical assistance and data to assist in the development of boundary agreements, subject to staff availability. - Program: Consider the preparation of a multi-jurisdictional stormwater management plan, including counties and local governments adjacent to Kenosha County within the same watershed. - operation Program: Continue working with SEWRPC to prepare new and updated elements of the regional plan, such as the regional transportation, water quality, water supply, natural areas, and telecommunications plans and the County jurisdictional highway system plan. - Program: Continue to involve local governments when County land use-related plans or ordinances or plans for developing or delivering County facilities or services are prepared or comprehensively updated.
+The MJAC and Kenosha County Council of Governments are existing multi-jurisdictional groups that may provide the organizational setting for such discussions. - Program: Continue to involve local governments in the promotion of county-wide strategic commerce marketing and the creation of a landing webpage to promote quality of life opportunities across the County. - •• Program: If requested by local governments, Kenosha County will provide technical assistance and data to assist in the development of boundary agreements, subject to staff availability. - ≠Program: Consider the preparation of a multi-jurisdictional stormwater management plan, including counties and local governments adjacent to Kenosha County within the same watershed. - Program: Continue working with SEWRPC to prepare new and updated elements of the regional plan, such as the regional transportation, water quality, water supply, natural areas, and

-■ Program: Work with school districts and/or adjacent communities in the district, on request, to assess the impact of proposed new subdivisions on district facilities.
+- telecommunications plans and the County jurisdictional highway system plan. - Program: Continue to involve local governments when County land use-related plans or ordinances or plans for developing or delivering County facilities or services are prepared or comprehensively updated. - Program: Work with school districts and/or adjacent communities in the district, on request, to assess the impact of proposed new subdivisions on district facilities.
 Consider inviting school district officials to County and local meetings when new development projects will be discussed, and provide copies of meeting agendas to enhance communications.